-The Messenger of Allāh, peace be upon him, deployed an army unit under the command of 'Alī b.
-Abī Ṭālib.
-So, he departed with the army unit and gained a female slave (from the war booty).
-But, they opposed him over it and four of the Sahābah of the Messenger of Allāh, peace be upon him, vowed and said, "When we meet the Messenger of Allāh, peace be upon him, we will inform him of what 'Alī has done".
-When Muslims returned from the journey, they used to start (their arrival) with the Messenger of Allāh, peace be upon him, and would greet him.
+The Messenger of Allāh, peace be upon him, deployed an army unit and appointed 'Alī as their commander.
+Then, they captured war booties, and 'Alī did something that they hated - and in another version: 'Alī took a slave-girl from the war booty.
+So, four of the soldiers vowed that when they would meet the Messenger of Allāh, peace be upon him, they would inform him.
+It was their custom then that whenever they returned from any journey, they would first visit the Messenger of Allāh, peace be upon him, and would greet him and would look at him.
 Then they would go to their various destinations.
-So, when the military unit arrived, they greeted the Prophet, peace be upon him, and one of the four people rose and said, "O Messenger of Allāh!
-Have you not seen that 'Alī b.
-Abī Ṭālib did so-and-so?"
-So, he (the Prophet), peace be upon him, turned away from him.
-Then the second stood up and said the same thing, and he (the Prophet) turned away from him (too).
+When the army unit arrived, they greeted the Messenger of Allāh, peace be upon him, and one of the four (soldiers) stood up and said, "O Messenger of Allāh!
+Have you not seen that 'Alī took a slave-girl from the war booty?"
+So, he (the Prophet) turned away from him.
+Then the second stood up and said the same 70 Ibid, vo.
+15, p.
+374, # 6929 thing, and he (the Prophet) turned away from him.
 Then the third stood up and said the same thing.
-So, he (the Prophet) turned away from him (as well).
-Then the fourth stood up and said what they (i.e. the other three) said.
-So, the Messenger of Allah, peace be upon him, turned to him, and anger was visible on his face, and he said, "What do you want from 'Alī?
-What do you want from 'Alī?
-Verily, 'Alī is from me and I am from 'Alī, and he is the walī of every believer after me."59 Al-Tirmidhī says about it:
+So, he (the Prophet) turned away from him.
+Then the fourth stood up.
+So, the Messenger of Allāh, peace be upon him, faced him and anger was visible on his face, (the Prophet) and said, "What do you want from 'Alī?
+'Alī is from me and I am from 'Alī, and 'Alī is the walī of every believer after me."
+(Comment) Ibn Jarir (recorded it) and he declared it sahih.71 Al-Hindī himself concurs with al-Tabarī: